bbcmicrobit/micropython/docs/tutorials/hello.rst

     in a way that MicroPython can't understand.
 Check you're not missing any special characters like ``"`` or ``:``.
 It's like putting. a full stop in the middle of a sentence.
 It's hard to understand exactly what you mean.

+    Your microbit may stop responding: you cannot flash new code to it or enter commands into the REPL.
+If this happens, try power cycling it.
+That is, unplug the USB cable (and battery cable if it's connected), then plug the cable back in again.
+You may also need to quit and re-start your code editor application.